Skip to main content Skip to footer

 Key takeaways

-• Follow six essential steps: define the scope, identify costs and benefits, assign values, apply discount rates, calculate key metrics, and outline clear recommendations.
+• Follow six essential steps: Define the scope, identify costs and benefits, assign values, apply discount rates, calculate key metrics, and outline recommendations.

-• Collaborate effectively: monday work management transforms static templates into shared, collaborative spaces where teams contribute data simultaneously, calculations update automatically, and analysis connects directly to execution.
+• Collaborate effectively: monday.com’s AI Work Platform transforms static templates into shared, collaborative spaces where teams contribute data simultaneously, calculations update automatically, and analysis connects directly to execution.

 What is a cost-benefit analysis template?

 A cost-benefit analysis template is a pre-built framework that guides you through comparing project costs against expected benefits.
-It provides structured sections for documenting expenses, calculating returns, and making data-driven decisions about whether to proceed with an investment.
+Sometimes called a cost analysis template, it provides structured sections for documenting expenses, calculating returns, and making data-driven decisions about whether to proceed with an investment.
+Throughout this article, we’ll use “CBA template” as shorthand.

 These templates eliminate the guesswork from financial evaluation.
 Instead of building analysis from scratch, you get standardized categories, built-in formulas, and professional formatting that ensures nothing gets overlooked.